Creative translation workshops: schools

 - Gŵyl Haf Festival of Translated Literature and Arts, June 2021: introduction to creative translation from Arabic.
 Hour-long online workshop for Year 5 pupils at a primary school in Monmouthshire

-- Stephen Spender Trust, 2019-2021: Ruth collaborated with primary school teachers as part of the Creative Translation in the Classroom project, a new iteration of the Translators in Schools programme.
+- Stephen Spender Trust, 2019-2021: I collaborated with primary school teachers as part of the Creative Translation in the Classroom project, a new iteration of the Translators in Schools programme.
 Working closely with teachers at three primary schools in Buckinghamshire, we have designed and delivered various workshops and lesson plans which introduce pupils to creative translation as an exercise in code-breaking, global cultural awareness and creative writing all in one.
 The aim of this project is to embed translation as a creative classroom practice that can fulfil various aspects of the curriculum including literacy, MFL, art, coding, history, geography, RE and PSHE, all within an inclusive environment that celebrates the school’s multilingual landscape.
-See here for more details of the schools workshops Ruth offers

 - Shadow Heroes: series of Arabic taster workshops under the title It’s All Arabic To Me! in October 2019.
 These workshops gave secondary school students an insight into creative translation, considering the ethical and cultural dimensions of the translation process; full glossary and support materials provided so no prior knowledge necessary of Arabic needed.